 Before I took office as the Commissioner for Children and Young People, South Australian children were asked what they wanted in a Commissioner.
-At the heart of what they wished for was someone they could trust, someone who understands them and knows what's going on and someone to stand up for them.
+At the heart of what they wished for was someone they could trust, someone who understands them and knows what's going on, and someone to stand up for them.

 During my term in office it is my intention to not only fulfil these expectations, but to work with parents, family members, carers, professionals, policy makers and the broader community to build families and communities where children and young people are safe, healthy, engaged and valued.
-Where they can access available opportunities, and face their futures with optimism.
+Communities where they can access available opportunities, and face their futures with optimism.

-'Front and Centre' outlines my priorities and where I will focus attention to improve the development and wellbeing of our children.
+My 'Front and Centre Strategic Agenda' outlines my priorities and where I will focus attention to improve the development and wellbeing of our children and young people.
 At the heart are a range of strategies to move beyond the rhetoric and truly place the needs, interests and welfare of our children and young people front and centre in our collective thoughts and actions.
 Every one of us has a role to play in creating this reality, and making SA the place where the wellbeing and development of all our children and young people is a community priority.
-Realising the needs and interests of South Australian children in a rapidly changing world should be our focus.
+Realising the needs and interests of South Australian children and young people in a rapidly changing world must be our focus.

-This plan is underpinned by the voices and experience of children and young people that I had face to face conversations with during my 2017 Listening Tour.
-As well as child advocates, service providers, civil society organisations, academics and policy makers across South Australia.

-As I travelled through South Australia in 2017, I heard and gathered information from adults children and young people from diverse backgrounds on their unique opinions, views and experiences.
+This plan is underpinned by the voices and experiences of children and young people from my face to face conversations I've had with them.
+Child advocates, service providers, civil society organisations, academics and policy makers across South Australia have also influenced by priorities.
+As I travelled through South Australia in 2017, I heard and gathered information from children, young people, and adults from diverse backgrounds who provided their unique opinions, views and experiences.